ray-project/ray/doc/source/data/creating-datasets.rst

   treating the outermost ndarray dimension as the row dimension.
 See our :ref:`tensor data guide <datasets_tensor_support>` for more information on working with tensors in Datasets.
-Although this simple example demonstrates reading a single file, note that Datasets can also read directories of JSON files, with one tensor block created per file.
+Although this simple example demonstrates reading a single file, note that Datasets can also read directories of NumPy files, with one tensor block created per file.

   .. literalinclude:: ./doc_code/creating_datasets.py